C-Sinclair/smartechapp/Notes.md

 -   On drag pointer on outer circle, adjust temperature value
 -   Pointer shouldn't be able to be dragged below 0&deg;
 -   Pointer shouldn't be able to be dragged above 36&deg;
+-   On value change, clicking sound should be produced

 ### OutsideTemp
 -   It should display "OUTSIDE"